melvinsh/multiwhois/README.md

 # multiwhois

-`multiwhois` is a Go package for querying domain information from WHOIS servers.
+`multiwhois` is a Go package for querying and parsing domain information from WHOIS servers.

 It uses the `github.com/domainr/whois` package to fetch the WHOIS information and parses the response into a struct containing the domain owner, expiration date, and availability status.

 ## Supported TLDs
 We currently support: